Interested in Intercropping?

 Soil Association Scotland has joined with the James Hutton Institute on a field lab to explore the potential that growing different crops together has to increase yield, reduce inputs, tackle pests and improve soil health in Scotland.

-Christie says “I started five or six years ago to get more diversity in the crops I grow, partly for benefits you can see, like soil health and cutting back on input costs.
+Doug says: “I started five or six years ago to get more diversity in the crops I grow, partly for benefits you can see, like soil health and cutting back on input costs.

 “I’ve grown spring oil seed rape and peas together, for example, vetch and spring oil seed rape, and beans and oats.